diya-agrawal1/SignSense-AI/TechnicalReport.md

 | After model load | 95.6 MB (**+2.0 MB**) |
 | After 500 inferences | 107.9 MB (**+12.4 MB** further) |

-The +12.4 MB climb over 500 calls reflects intermediate tensors awaiting garbage collection, not a leak — `tf.memory()` reported only 9 live tensors / ~73 KB of TF.js-managed memory at the end of the run, consistent with normal steady-state behavior once GC catches up (each `predict()` call in `SignClassifierService.ts` runs inside `tf.tidy()`, which is specifically what keeps this bounded rather than growing unbounded over a real session).
+The +12.4 MB climb over 500 calls reflects intermediate tensors awaiting garbage collection, not a leak — `tf.memory()` reported only 9 live tensors / ~73 KB of TF.js-managed memory at the end of the run, consistent with normal steady-state behavior once GC catches up (each `predict()` call in `SignClassifierService.ts` runs inside `tf.tidy()`, confirmed in source, which is specifically what keeps this bounded rather than growing unbounded over a real session).

 **What's genuinely not measured yet:** browser peak memory is a different question from Node's `process.memoryUsage()` — WebGL backends hold weights/activations in GPU texture memory, which doesn't show up in JS heap snapshots at all. **To measure it properly:** Chrome DevTools → Performance Monitor (for live JS heap + DOM node tracking) alongside `chrome://gpu` or the Memory tab's "GPU Memory" view, captured during an actual practice session (camera running + classification looping), on real target hardware.
 This is a concrete open item, not a claim being made here.